johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 #### Dynamic Registration (with a Config Factory)

 In the [dynamic modules article](https://dev.to/nestjs/advanced-nestjs-how-to-build-completely-dynamic-nestjs-modules-1370#async-options-providers-usecase), we talked about using _asynchronous options providers_.
-By that, we meant that rather than use a construct like this, from above:
+By that, we meant that rather than use a _statically declared_ object containing our connection params like this:

 ```typescript
     NestKnexModule.register({